SliceTheDuck/SliceTheDuck/README.md

 ### This is Me:
+17 years old\
+German vocational student\
-17 year old \n German vocational student \n Learning informational technology in school.
+Learning informational technology in school.

 <br/>